 Byres Road has enough to keep you entertained around the clock.
 Apart from its broad selection of restaurants and bars, it is a great place to catch a film, theatre performance or a concert.
 For more inspiration, have a look at our food & drink listings.

 Innis & Gunn Beer Kitchen, BeGIN, Western Baths and Ubiquitous Chip each have frequent beer, gin, wine and whisky tasting events.
-The Parlour has a weekly poetry and open mic night every Sunday.

 Whether it’s food from a variety of cuisines you’re after, great cocktails, craft ales or friendly chat, there are so many unique restaurants, bars, pubs and clubs you’ll be spoilt for choice.
 Fancy a few wee drams and don’t want to drive?
 The road is easily accessed by Kelvinhall or Hillhead Subway stations.